 Meaning… were they (and me) born with some genetic variation that creates at some point in their life formation of blood cells and blood plasma that has a negative effect on the ability of neurons to connect with other neurons like normal neurons should?

-Is it even possible to study this hypothesis… when blood samples used are from person’s who have been exposed to large doses of toxic psychotropic medications?
+Is it even possible to study this hypothesis… when blood samples used are from test subjects who have been exposed to large doses of toxic psychotropic medications?

 The below is from a study on SSRI antidepressants and neural connectivity by Max Planck from the Institute for Human Cognitive and Brain Sciences: